-Kane has a storied history at WrestleMania, with nine wins including Triple H, Randy Orton and The Big Show.
-Although he has also suffered 12 losses over the years, The Big Red Machine has captured the Hardcore, ECW and Tag Team Titles at WrestleMania and even handed out a few beatings to Pete Rose!
+WWE Hall of Famer Kane has a storied history at WrestleMania, with nine wins including Triple H, Randy Orton and The Big Show.
+Although he also suffered 12 losses over the years, Kane captured titles at WrestleMania and even handed out a few beatings to Pete Rose!

 John Bradshaw Layfield